imagineLife/big-site/content/k8s/on-pods.md

         - E21: a single instance of an app

 Above, the "B2" node can be introduces with even a single pod in it, where room to grow can be introduced into this new pod.

+## One Pod with Many Containers
+A Single pod _can have multiple containers_.
+Multiple containers in a single pod are best used when the containers are _tightly coupled_: supporting containers of a primary use-case container.

+Containers in a single pod can all access one another through `localhost`.

+## Parallels to Docker
+- deploy an app in a container
+  - `docker run api-app`
+- **need more resource?** deploy more instances, here 3 will run total
+  - `docker run api-app`
+  - `docker run api-app`
+- **app has introduced a new "service"**?
+  - add new "helper containers that link to the primary apps.
+Here, 3 "helper" container services are added, 1 per primary instance of the app
+    - `docker run helper-box -link api-app-1`
+    - `docker run helper-box -link api-app-2`
+    - `docker run helper-box -link api-app-3`
+    - THIS
+      - would require shared...
+        - networking
+        - volumes
+        - monitoring of container management

+PODS, comparatively, solve the container-linking resource-sharing needs:
+- put a primary & helper container in a pod
+- containers have same...
+  - storage
+  - network
+  - up & down coordination